persalys/persalys/python/doc/developer_manual/validation/validation.rst

           :align: center

       - left side: 1 variable in the list view
-      - right side, tabs: θ - Prediction - Parameters - Model
+      - right side, tabs: theta - Prediction - Parameters - Model
-      - θ tab: 2 tabs: Optimal - PDF
+      - theta tab: 2 tabs: Optimal - PDF
       - Prediction tab: 5 tabs: Table - vs Observations - vs Inputs - Residuals - Residuals QQ-plot
           - check the 3 first tabs with Paraview graphs are linked (do several selections in a tab and check the selection is the same in the others tabs)
       - when a plot is displayed, a Graph setting widget appears at the bottom of the tree view: check its behavior